-Region IV: mobile supports includes 1 remains admitted; prevention includes 3 closed due to lack of engagment
+Region IV: mobile supports includes 1 remains admitted; 1 will carry over into next quarter; prevention includes 9 closed due to lack of engagment; CTH includes 1 remains admitted

 The three graphs that follow display hospitalizations for new referrals and active cases, hospitalizations for new referrals, and known hospitalization dispositions, respectively.
 While the REACH programs remain actively involved with all hospitalized cases when they are aware of this disposition and have parental consent to provide service, they may not always be apprised that a REACH client has been hospitalized or that an individual with DD has entered inpatient treatment.
 While the Commonwealth Center for Children and Adolescents educates families about the children's REACH programs, many families elect not to access this service.